vijaysingh2219/build-elevate/packages/auth/README.md

 # @workspace/auth

-A comprehensive authentication package built on top of [Better Auth](https://www.better-auth.com/) for the Turborepo starter.
+A comprehensive authentication package built on top of [Better Auth](https://www.better-auth.com/) for the build-elevate template.
 This package provides a complete authentication solution with support for email/password authentication and Google OAuth, seamlessly integrated with PostgreSQL and Prisma.

 ---